-I previously had a massive armoire in the office, it was blocking part of the window and it was way to big for the room.
-The other revelation was that the armoire was actually filled with items that I rarely needed access to!
-I had our taxes and books from 7 years ago stored in the armoire yet I was going to a hall closet weekly to get out my sewing kit… now that makes no sense right!
+Britt previously had a massive armoire in the office, it was blocking part of the window and it was way to big for the room.
+The other revelation was that the armoire was actually filled with items that she rarely needed access to!
+She had her taxes and books from 7 years ago stored in the armoire yet she was going to a hall closet weekly to get out her sewing kit… now that makes no sense right?!

-So I purged that armoire, separated out what I really needed to have in my office and what could get stored away in a less accessible space.
-After I purged that armoire, I found that I really didn’t have that much that I needed quick access to on a daily basis.
-I still wanted to have my printer close by and office basics like pens, pencils, scissors, and my camera stuff but I didn’t need old college course books or my old taxes occupying this prime real estate.
+So she purged that armoire, separated out what she really needed to have in her office and what could get stored away in a less accessible space.
+After she purged that armoire, she found that she really didn’t have that much that she needed quick access to on a daily basis.
+She still wanted to have her printer close by and office basics like pens, pencils, scissors, and her camera stuff but she didn’t need like old college course books or her old taxes occupying this prime real estate.

 WE ARE HERE TO HELP YOU OUT SO WE HAVE CREATED A FREE LIGHTROOM PRESET FOR YOU TO START CREATING GORGEOUS IMAGES